-In Louisiana, as in every state, car insurance is sure to play a big part in any claim brought after a traffic accident.
-Louisiana, like most states, requires vehicle owners to maintain liability insurance in line with minimums set by law.
-Read on for the details of Louisiana's auto insurance rules and how coverage is likely to affect a car accident case.
+In Louisiana, as in every state, car insurance is sure to play a big part in any claim brought after a traffic accident:

 Louisiana follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
-This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver’s insurance carrier will absorb these losses, up to policy limits).
+This means that the person who was at fault for causing the car accident is also responsible for compensating others for any harm resulting from the crash (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).

 The required minimum amounts of liability car insurance coverage in Louisiana are: